vincentchachere/Active-Directory-and-Azure-Setup/README.md

   - You will see all the accounts that were created

-- You can now log into: `Client-1` with one of the accounts that were created
+- You can now log into: `Client-1 - with one of the accounts that were created`

-  - Try logging into: `Client-1 as user "base.milu" using the password "Password1"`
+- Use the Password: `Password1`

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-on-prem-ad/assets/161680745/88f0f8eb-4bdc-4564-be94-4ebada27a2c9"><br>